takakd/takakd/README.md

 ## Hi there 👋, I'm Taka 👨🏻‍💻

-A middle level web development engineer, working with PHP, Javascript, and some cloud services.
+A web development engineer, working with PHP, Go, Javascript, and some cloud services.

 ### Summary 📝